Paul Frederick Foster: World War I

-Following his return to the United States in November 1914, Foster was ordered to the Naval Submarine Base New London, Connecticut for submarine instruction.
+Following his return to the United States in November 1914, Foster was ordered to the Naval Submarine Base New London, Connecticut, for submarine instruction.
 He completed the instruction in early 1915 and was attached to the submarine G-4, the experimental vessel of Italian design under command of Lieutenant Ernest D. McWhorter.
-Foster served as his executive officer and participated in maneuvers with the submarine flotilla off Newport, Rhode Island and was promoted to lieutenant (junior grade) on March 7, 1915.
+Foster served as his executive officer and participated in maneuvers with the submarine flotilla off Newport, Rhode Island, and was promoted to lieutenant (junior grade) on March 7, 1915.

 Foster relieved McWhorter as commanding officer of the submarine in February 1916 and led her during the maneuvers with Atlantic Fleet off Nantucket and Martha's Vineyard.
-He also transported Elmer A. Sperry to try out his gyroscopic ship stabilizer, but when the United States entered the War in April 1917, Foster travelled to Washington, D.C., where he approached his former commanding officer from Utah, now Chief of Naval Operations, Admiral William S. Benson, and requested to be assigned to the war zone in Europe.
+He also transported Elmer A. Sperry to try out his gyroscopic ship stabilizer, but when the United States entered World War I in April 1917, Foster travelled to Washington, D.C., where he approached his former commanding officer from Utah, now Chief of Naval Operations, Admiral William S. Benson, and requested to be assigned to the war zone in Europe.
 But Benson declined to interfere in personnel matters and turned down Foster's request.

 He subsequently return to command of the submarine G-4 and conducted further experiments with professors from Cornell University.
-During his return from one experiment, Foster landed his submarine so skillfully, that he impressed Captain Thomas C. Hart, chief of staff to the commander, Submarine Force, Atlantic Fleet and he requested Foster to be assigned to his command.
+During his return from one experiment, Foster docked his submarine so skillfully, that he impressed Captain Thomas C. Hart, chief of staff to the commander, Submarine Force, Atlantic Fleet, and he requested Foster to be assigned to his command.